berda-ak/covertovert/code/README.md

 # Covert Storage Channel that exploits Packet Bursting using ICMP [Code: CSC-PB-ICMP]

-This project uses Covert Storage Channel that exploits Packet Bursting using ICMP [Code: CSC-PB-ICMP]
+This project uses Covert Storage Channel that exploits Packet Bursting using ICMP.

 ## What is a Covert Storage Channel?